hixmanshu00/HRMS/README.md

 ## How to Use the App

 1. **Open** `http://localhost:3000` in your browser.
-2. The top of the dashboard shows:
+2. The **Dashboard** page shows:
    - Total employees
    - Present today
    - Absent today
-3. Use the **Employees** tab:
+3. Use the **sidebar navigation**:
-   - Right column: add new employees (ID, name, email, department).
+   - **Dashboard**: high-level metrics only.
-   - Left column: view the employee directory, including total present days, and delete employees if needed.
+   - **Employees**: full-width employee table with total present days and actions.
+   - **Attendance**: attendance log and mark-attendance form.
+4. On the **Employees** page:
+   - Click **Add employee** to open a modal, enter name/email/department, and save.
+   - Use **Remove** to delete an employee (a confirmation dialog appears) and cascade-delete their attendance.
+   - Use **Mark today present** in the table to quickly mark today as Present; the “Present days” pill updates immediately.
-4. Switch to the **Attendance** tab:
+5. On the **Attendance** page:
-   - Right column: mark attendance (select employee, choose date, pick Present/Absent).
-   - Left column: select an employee and optionally a date range to see their attendance records.
+   - Choose an employee and optional date range to see their attendance history.
+   - Use the form on the right to mark attendance for any date as Present/Absent.
-5. The UI shows loading states, empty states, and error messages (e.g., duplicate employee, invalid attendance).
+6. The UI shows loading states, empty states, and clear error messages (e.g., invalid email, duplicate employee, duplicate attendance).

 ---